SamoKopecky/ssltest/README.md

 ## Options
 ```
 -u  --url       <url>        Url to scan, required option
--p   --port                  Port or ports (separate with spaces) to scan on (default: [443])
+-p  --port      <port ...>   Port or ports (separate with spaces) to scan on (default: [443])
--j   --json                  change output to json format, if a file name is specified output is
+-j  --json      <file>       change output to json format, if a file name is specified output is
                              written to the given file
--t   --test                  test the server for a specified vulnerability
+-t  --test      <number ...> test the server for a specified vulnerability
                              possible vulnerabilities (separate with spaces):
                                0: No test
                                1: Heartbleed
                                2: CCS injection
                                3: Insecure renegotiation
                                4: ZombiePOODLE/GOLDENDOOLDE
                                5: Session ticket support
                                6: CRIME
                                7: RC4 support
                              if this argument isn't specified all tests will be ran
 -fc --fix-conf               Allow the use of older versions of TLS protocol (TLSv1 and TLSv1.1)
                              in order to scan a server which still run on these versions.
                              !WARNING!: this may rewrite the contents of a configuration file
                              located at /etc/ssl/openssl.cnf
 -ns --nmap-scan              Use nmap to scan the server version
 -nd --nmap-discover          Use nmap to discover web server ports
 -i  --info                   Output some internal information about the script functions
 -d  --debug                  Output debug information
 -v  --version                Show script version and exit
 -h  --help                   Show this help message and exit
 ```

 ## Usage examples